paulchoisel/wav2SFZ/README.md

 ### Notice

 This tool is nothing more than a quick hack, to use while waiting for a better solution directly integrated in Musescore.
-As such, it is not easy to use (requires Python), even if I'll try to be as clear as possible in the instructions.

 ## How does it work ?